French dentists jailed for mass mutilation and fraud

 Issued on:

-Marseille (AFP) – A French court on Thursday sent a father-and-son dentist team to prison for years for needlessly removing teeth from hundreds of patients and fitting expensive dental bridges that left many disfigured and in pain.
+A French court has sent a father-and-son dentist team to prison for years for needlessly removing teeth from hundreds of patients and fitting expensive dental bridges that left many disfigured and in pain.

 France's national health service, which bore part of the cost of the fraudulent operations, said he fitted 28 times more bridges than the average dentist.